magepages/mpdocs/docs/product-alerts/index.md

 - **Product SKU**: Insert the SKUs for products that customers want to be notified when they have better prices.
 This is a required field.
-- **Product Name**: This field allow showing the product name after customers subscribe the email notifications
+- **Product Name**: This field allows showing the product name after customers subscribe the email notifications
 - **Customer Email**: Insert the customer emails to get notification when product prices are better.
 This is a required field.
 - **Customer Name**: This field allows showing the customers' name after they subscribe the email notifications, which are based on their email addresses.
 For customers who have not subscribed accounts on your site, they will be named as `Guest`
 - **Store View**: Select the store views whose products can be subscribed of price change notification.